 - Leading ideas or suggestions

-As usual, to visualize the idea, take a look of an example of work collaboration system based on advanced Kanban:
+As usual, to visualize the idea, take a look of an example of work collaboration system based on advanced visual Kanban:

 Such system communicates a lot of implicit information visually, like: status of work, priorities of work, progress of work.
 Also, such system documents the work process, so every time it is repeatable and chance of success is similar.